sashkozab/hydroparser/README.rst

 bash: hydroparser: command not found

 1. Installation right from the source tree:
-Go to the root folder of this progect,where is setup.py and:
+Go to the root folder of this project,where is setup.py and:

 $ python setup.py install

 2 .
-Instalation from github repository:
+Installation from github repository:

 #install by branch names
 $ pip install git+git://github.com/sashkozab/hydroparser.git@master#egg=hydroparser